 - Handling could’ve been better

 4 – Michelin Premier A/S

-Looking to invest in premium tires?
-The Michelin Premier A/S is one that lives up to the hype.
+Looking to invest in premium Toyota Prius tires?
+The Michelin Premier A/S is one that lives right up to the hype.
 We know, it’s the second Michelin on the list but it’s definitely worthy of the spot.
-It’s a high-performing set of wheels that have an amazing track grip even on wet roads.
+It’s a high performing set of wheels that have the best track grip even on wet roads.
 It boasts the EverGrip technology with hidden grooves that emerge when the old ones wear out.
-This tread design ensures a high level of traction throughout the tire’s lifespan, delivering unfaltering performance even as the tires wear out.
+This tread is designed to ensure a high level of traction throughout the tire’s lifespan, delivering unfaltering performance even as the tires wear out.

 Handling in the Michelin Premier all-season tires is excellent, too.
-You’ll experience a strong grip and great stopping power both in dry and wet situations.
+You’ll experience great stopping power both in dry and wet situations.
 As such, you’ll have excellent driving control, quick stops, and smooth turns whether the road is dry or slippery.
-This reliable handling is all thanks to the previously mentioned EverGrip Technology.
+This reliable handling is all thanks to the previously mentioned EverGrip.

-Additionally, you will get a 60,000-mile tread life warranty on the Premier.
-So even when the tires come at a higher price tag, you get consistent performance and peace of mind as well.
-If premium tires are your cup of tea, the Michelin Premier is certainly one of the best tires for Toyota Prius.
+Additionally, you will get a 60,000 miles tread life warranty on the Premier.
+So even when the set of four tires come at a high price tag, you get consistent performance and peace of mind as well.
+If you like premium tires for your Prius vehicle, the Michelin Premier is certainly one of the best tires for Toyota Prius.

 - Remarkable grip in both wet and dry conditions

 - Great all-season performance